fulvius31/triton-fedora-container/README.md

 ## Dependencies

-To get started, ensure the following dependencies are installed on your system:
+To get started, ensure the following dependencies are installed on your Windows system:

 - **Nvidia CUDA Drivers** (for Windows)
 - **Podman Desktop** (for Windows, using WSL)